15 results found.

 When we get back into our house, and our rebuild is complete……I will post pictures of the nightstands in my Master Bedroom.
 Can’t wait!!! *** Shoot me some pictures of your “new” nightstands (or other pieces).
 I would LOVE to see your oldies, but goodies!!

 So besides me, who is LOVING the white brick fireplace trend??!!
 It is just so clean and fresh, and can be incorporated into almost any home decor style.
 I love how the subtle texture of the brick blends with the smooth linear lines of the mantel to create a little piece of quiet drama.
-30 Stunning White Brick Fireplaces (Part 1).
+30 Stunning White Brick Fireplace Ideas (Part 1).

 And since I just happen to be crushing on this white fireplace style, and we just happen to be remodeling our fireplace ANYWAY…….I thought I would share these 30 stunning white brick fireplace ideas and inspirational pictures with you (in case you are on the fence about having it done or doing it diy style).